hidden

 CPD credits are only for the learners

-The need assessment identifies learning gaps of the intended target audience of learners.
-Planners are not eligible to receive the same CPD credits that are attached to a formalized program (ie. one that has formal credits, registration & certificates).
-Instead, planners, speakers, facilitators, instructors, etc., may self-claim self-learning credits.
+The need assessment identifies learning gaps of the intended target audience of physician learners.
+SPC members, speakers, facilitators, instructors, etc. are not eligible to receive the same formal CPD credits attached to an accredited program and instead may claim self-learning credits with their medical college.

 Meetings that are 100% interactive, in which everyone has equal input, are not eligible for the formal credits that UBC CPD can provide.
 An activity that is a needs assessment/planning session is often the phase prior to arriving at the final program that may be eligible for CPD credits.